interwaremx/caudal.site/source/docs/configuration.md

 * **Requires** section loads libs.
 These libs contains Clojure functions to be used.
 See [API section](../api) for more information.
 * **Listeners** section define mechanisms to retrieve events.
-* **Sinks** section define streamers functions to be applied to each event into data stream.
+* **Streamers** section define streamer functions to be applied to each event into data stream.
 * **Wire** section routes listener acquired event to a streamers.

 ## Creating a Simple Configuration